Rocket-Bot-AI/helpcenter/docs/howto/collective2_connect.md

 ## Subscribe to the strategy

-Check on rocket bot's website, which
-First, choose the strategy you want to trade, by looking at the catalogue of strategies on the [Rocket bot website](https://rb-website-seven.vercel.app/).
+First, subscribe to our flagship strategy: [Rocket Bot Starter](https://collective2.com/details/145905281).

 Once you land on the strategy page, make sure to click on the Subscribe button.